 Gift Aid is a Government scheme that allows charities to claim the basic rate tax (currently 20%) on every £1 you donate to charity.

-In its simplest form Gift Aid is a way for a taxpaying donor to instruct HMRC to give a charity that he/ she has made a donation to the tax he/ she has paid.
+In its simplest form Gift Aid is a way for a taxpaying donor to instruct HMRC to give a charity to which they have made a donation the amount in tax they have already paid.